junxit/us-congress-code/title-50/chapter-5/sec-98c.md

 ### Clarification of Stockpile Status of Certain Materials

 Pub.
 L. 102–484, div.
 C, title XXXIII, § 3315, Oct.
 23, 1992, 106 Stat.
 2654, as amended by Pub.
 L. 103–337, div.
 A, title X, § 1070(c)(4), Oct.
 5, 1994, 108 Stat.
-2858, provided that: “All materials purchased under section 303 of the Defense Production Act of 1950 ([former] 50 U.S.C.
+2858, provided that: “All materials purchased under section 303 of the Defense Production Act of 1950 (50 U.S.C.
 App.
-2093) and held in the Defense Production Act inventory as of June 30, 1992, are hereby transferred to the National Defense Stockpile and shall be managed, controlled, and subject to disposal by the National Defense Stockpile Manager as provided in the Strategic and Critical Materials Stock Piling Act (50 U.S.C.
+2093) [now 50 U.S.C.
+4533] and held in the Defense Production Act inventory as of June 30, 1992, are hereby transferred to the National Defense Stockpile and shall be managed, controlled, and subject to disposal by the National Defense Stockpile Manager as provided in the Strategic and Critical Materials Stock Piling Act (50 U.S.C.
 98a et seq.)
 [50 U.S.C.
 98 et seq.].”